 The Scriptures cannot lie.
 The Scriptures teach that the Lamb will have a bride without spot or wrinkle.

-That he might sanctify and cleanse it with the washing of water by the word, That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish.
+that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.
 (Ephesians 5:26,27)

 The Word of God is capable of taking the present mob of undisciplined church members and transforming them into a glorious Bride for the Lamb, a Bride without blemish of any kind.

 When we look at the multitude of very dry bones, and then think about an unblemished Bride for the Lamb, we are more in doubt than was Ezekiel.